fast-af/developer-portal-starter/developer-portal/initial-setup-for-all-fast-sellers.md

-# New Fast Seller?
-Start Here
+# Essential Setup Information for All Fast Sellers

 ## Find Your Fast Fit

-Prior to installing Fast for your site, you should ensure that Fast meets your expectations and that you have gathered the prerequsite information about your business to onboard as a Seller without issue.
+Prior to using Fast with your site, you should ensure that Fast meets your expectations and that you have gathered the prerequsite information about your business to complete Seller onboarding.

 ## Get to Know Fast